 Wireflows: Wireframe flow visualization for apps and webpages

-When it comes to the process of wireframing though, one of the main drawbacks is the difficulty teams have demonstrating the core purpose and intent of their designs.
+When it comes to the process of wireframing, one of the main drawbacks is the difficulty teams have in demonstrating the core purpose and intent of their designs.
 With simple app or website wireframes, product intent can get lost, user flows can become unclear, and core messaging can easily become diluted.
 The last thing you need in early-stage design is ambiguity around what the core goals of your design project are.

 The common issues with wireframing have more recently been tackled by the use of wireflows.
 Wireflows bridge the gap between static wireframe and a more robust visualization of your app or web design, acting almost like a low-fidelity, non-functional prototype.
 Not only can this help you fully convey the purpose of your design in a way that wireframes alone cannot, but it can also help avoid resource burning, time-sapping ambiguity later in the UI design process.